11 Ways to Make Money Blogging

 Here are 11 ways to make money blogging:

-1. Sponsored Posts.
+1. Sponsored Posts –

-3. Affiliate links and programs.
+3. Affiliate links and programs –

-4. Sell e-Books.
+4. Sell e-Books –

 Do you write 3-4 blog posts a week?
 Guess what?!
 You’ve got a book in there somewhere.
 Think creatively.
 Even if the information is already offered for free on your blog, people will pay a small amount for the convenience of having the content packaged for them and then it is theirs to keep wherever they want.
 Think recipes, series, crafts, how-tos, anything you’ve done that can be put together and marketed as one beautiful e-Book.
-You don’t need to go create a book publishing account on Amazon if you are going small.
-Deliver a wonderfully designed, easy to read product in Publisher or Adobe, save it as a PDF, create a good price point and a compelling description, then email the product to those who PayPal you the money.
+You don’t need to create a book publishing account on Amazon if you are going small.
+Deliver a wonderfully designed, easy-to-read product in Publisher or Adobe, save it as a PDF, create a reasonable price point and a compelling description, then email the product to those who PayPal you the money.
 Don’t be daunted.

-5. Grow your YouTube channel and sell “opportunities” to businesses to support you there.
+5. Grow your YouTube channel and sell “opportunities” to businesses to support you there –

 Yes, that’s right, there is money in YouTube.
-As we stressed in our post “How to put the You in to YouTube” vlogging and your YouTube presence matters these days.
+As we stressed in our post “How to put the You in YouTube,” vlogging and your YouTube presence matter these days.
 While you can’t officially have sponsors in the YouTube world (they have strict rules you will want to follow) you can get money for your show.
 Wade Harman is the master at this and Wade offers a class on how to get paid for Google Hangouts and, while it might not seem cheap at first blush, it is a great investment to realize the amazing potential of being an online personality.
 All of the official rules for YouTube are located on Google’s Partner Program Policies.

 But don’t forget indirect ways to make money blogging:

-6. Get a book deal.
+6. Get a book deal –

-7. Get paid to write for someone else.
+7. Get paid to write for someone else –

-If you are a great writer or are really well-versed on certain industry topics, set yourself up to be a ghostwriter for businesses.
+If you are a great writer or are well-versed on specific industry topics, set yourself up to be a ghostwriter for businesses.
 They are always looking for content.
 You can start with a content mill like Content Runner or ODesk and/or sell your own services from your resume to companies that would be a good fit.

-8. Sell your knowledge.
+8. Sell your knowledge –

 Consult!
 Everyone wants to know what you know.
 Just think about all the lessons you have learned during your time as a blogger.
 Someone will pay you for your knowledge and experience.
 Believe in what you know enough to offer your services as a consultant.

-9. Speak at conferences.
+9. Speak at conferences –

 Ok, admittedly, many conferences do not pay speaking fees, but many will pay for accommodations for their speakers.
 So you could at least get a free night’s stay at a hotel as well as amazing public exposure as an expert to sell all your other products.

-10. Sell products.
+10. Sell products –

 If you are a crafter, make sure you are using your blog to sell your wares.
-Send people to your Etsy shop, allow people to order what you craft, give them a venue to pay for and download your amazing printables.
+Send people to your Etsy shop, allow people to order what you craft, and give them a venue to pay for, and download your amazing printables.
 If you don’t have products such as that you can always get on to CafePress and make an industry-related product that your audience will love.

-11. Be a virtual assistant.
+11. Be a virtual assistant –

-If you just absolutely adore social media, being online, and helping with blogs, consider getting paid to help others manage theirs.
-While you won’t be the face of the blog, it will give you the cash in your pocket to invest back in your own blog.
+If you absolutely adore social media, being online, and helping with blogs, consider getting paid to help others manage theirs.
+While you won’t be the face of the blog, it will give you the cash in your pocket to invest back in your blog.

 It Takes Hard Work